prateeknigam9/shift-Tracker-personal/README.md

 1. Push changes to your GitHub repository
 2. Render will automatically detect changes and deploy updates
-3. For database schema changes, run the db:push migration again through the Shell Script
+3. For database schema changes, they will be automatically applied during each build as your build command includes `npm run db:push`

 For any issues or questions, please open an issue in the GitHub repository.